zzzprojects/docs/entityframework-effort.net/pages/getting-started/export-data-to-csv.md

 ## Description

-Creating a CSV file could be tiresome, **Effort** provides an easy-to-use program, called [**Effort.CsvTool**](https://github.com/zzzprojects/EntityFramework-Effort/tree/master/Main/Source/misc/Effort.CsvTool) that export the current state of your entire database into CSV files that Effort can consume.
+Creating a CSV file could be tiresome; **Effort** provides an easy-to-use program, called [**Effort.CsvTool**](https://github.com/zzzprojects/EntityFramework-Effort/tree/master/Main/Source/misc/Effort.CsvTool) that exports the current state of your entire database into CSV files that Effort can consume.

 It is a GUI based tool.